Juancarlos407/Project-IAW-01-Hotel-Registry-PHP/README.md

 1.3.
 Title in the <body> section

-1.4.text controls to input in the system:
+1.4. text controls to input in the system:

 Client name / Client surname / Age / Email / Country / Check in / Check out / Deposit